by Staff Writer

 To help make sure your cleaning method doesn't cause more damage, don't get the leather too wet, dry it thoroughly when you're done cleaning, and use a leather conditioner to restore suppleness.

 Markers and ink: For fresh ink marks that you're sure are not oil-based, you can soak a cotton swab with rubbing alcohol or nail polish remover and gently rub the stain, taking care not to soak the leather.
 Once you're finished, dry the leather with a clean cloth, and then condition it with leather conditioner.

-Food.
-It's best if you can treat the stain when it's fresh, especially on leather sofas and loveseats.
-First, try gently wiping the leather furniture with a damp cloth and mild soap; baby wipes also work well.
-If the stain is greasy, try to absorb as much of it as possible as quickly as possible by blotting the stain with a clean cloth.
-Next, dump a generous amount of white talcum powder on the spot and let it sit overnight, and then brush it off with a dry cloth.
+Greasy food: For the best chance of success, treat the stain when it's fresh.
+First, try gently wiping the leather with a damp cloth and mild soap; baby wipes also work well.
+If the stain is greasy, try to absorb as much of it as possible, as quickly as possible by blotting the stain with a clean cloth.
+Next, shake a generous amount of talcum powder or corn meal on the spot, let it sit overnight, and then brush it off with a dry cloth.
 The powder should pull the grease out of the leather.

-Liquid.
-Immediately blot the stain to keep it from soaking deeper into the leather fabric.
-A handy trick to remove water is to get a piece of white bread and roll it into a ball and blot the stain with it.
+Liquid: Immediately blot any spilled drinks to keep the liquid from soaking into the leather.
+To remove water or other clear drinks, roll a piece of white bread into a ball and blot the stain with it.
 Dark drinks will need specific care methods.

-Paint.
-Removing paint from leather sofas and loveseats is difficult.
+Paint: Removing paint from leather is tricky, and you may not always be successful.
 Most solutions used to remove paint will also remove the pigment from your leather furniture.
 You can try water and mild soap if the paint is water based.
 If you're feeling confident, wait until the paint is completely dry and use rubbing alcohol or non-oil nail polish with a cotton swab.
 If the paint is oil-based or if you're hesitant to try other methods, consult a professional.